samestrin/llm-interface/README.md

 The project relies on several npm packages and APIs.
 Here are the primary dependencies:

-- `dotenv`: For managing environment variables.
-Use for test cases.
 - `axios`: For making HTTP requests (used for LLaMA.cpp and Reka).
 - `@anthropic-ai/sdk`: SDK for interacting with the Anthropic API.
 - `@google/generative-ai`: SDK for interacting with the Google Gemini API.
 - `groq-sdk`: SDK for interacting with the Groq API.
 - `openai`: SDK for interacting with the OpenAI API.
+- `dotenv`: For managing environment variables.
+Used by test cases.

 ## Installation